siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 not because extra energy has appeared, but because the same $2E$ is now carried in less realized extent.

+The same compaction can be read in two physical steps.
+First, the two occupied supports are joined into one shared support.
+Relative to either isolated pulse, that alone doubles the density from $u$ to $2u$, because the same pulse energy is now realized in half the extent available before overlap.
+Second, the equal energy of the other pulse is present on that same shared support, so the local density doubles again from $2u$ to $4u$.

 If exact in-phase overlap gives local density $4u$, then conservation forces the occupied three-dimensional extent of the merged coherent region to be